What’s the Difference Between Wasps and Hornets?

 After this, the larvae are fed the insects that the adult predators eat.
 Adult wasps may feed only on honey, scavenge dead animals, or even prey on other insects.

-In certain species that live in social groups, the larvae create sugary secretions consumed by the adults.
+In certain species that live in social groups, the larvae create sugary secretions that are consumed by adults.

 Sting